justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/ubuntu-desktop/README.md

 # Open VirtualBox to see and use the GUI

 # Run the virtual machine as CLI only multiple provisioners
-vagrant up clionly --provider virtualbox --provision-with main-setup,activate-editor,activate-devops,activate-ansible,nix,nix-home-manager,lazyvim,k3s
+vagrant up cli-micro --provider virtualbox --provision-with main-setup,activate-editor,activate-devops,activate-ansible,nix,nix-home-manager,lazyvim,k3s
 # SSH into VM
 vagrant ssh